Archie relied on transfusions for 10 years

 Sometimes it is necessary to advise donors that they should not become a blood donor or to no longer give blood.
 We would like to stress this decision is not taken lightly and is made after considering all factors involved.
 Thank you for giving up your time to come along.
 You could still support us by encouraging others to donate.

 If, during your donation, you informed staff of pain or discomfort in your donation arm, hand or fingers, this may be related to possible tendon/nerve injury.
-These are uncommon risks associated with venepuncture and there is more information about this in our welcome booklet.
+These are uncommon risks associated with venepuncture and there is more information about this in our donor consent booklet.

 We advise that you avoid heavy lifting and strenuous activity.
 DO NOT immobilise your arm as this could cause further complications – gentle exercise will aid your recovery.